JarrentWu1031/AnimateAnyMesh/README.md

 ## 🔥 Latest News

-* Aug 29, 2025: 👋 The [**DyMesh Dataset**](https://www.modelscope.cn/collections/DyMesh-Dataset-400fcdb3d60241) is released now, along with the extraction script!
+* Aug 29, 2025: 👋 The **DyMesh Dataset**([Huggingface](https://huggingface.co/collections/JarrentWu/dymesh-dataset-68b903973ce18433bd75019a), [Modelscope](https://www.modelscope.cn/collections/DyMesh-Dataset-400fcdb3d60241)) is released now, along with the extraction script!
 We have filtered out data sourced from [AMASS](https://amass.is.tue.mpg.de/) due to its license restriction!
 * Aug 22, 2025: 👋 The model weights ([HuggingFace](https://huggingface.co/JarrentWu/AnimateAnyMesh/tree/main), [Google Drive](https://drive.google.com/file/d/1_ixt6pWlUpFvwFn6eV3xuOf1G7g6ijfo/view?usp=sharing)) of **AnimateAnyMesh** has been released!
 Thanks for the waiting!
 We also add FBX/ABC export code for a better usage.
 You can **Animate Your Static Mesh Now!!!**
 * Aug 14, 2025: 👋 The inference code of **AnimateAnyMesh** has been released!
 Thanks for the waiting!
 The checkpoint will be released in a few days (Still training under the clean code).
 * Jun 26, 2025: 👋 **AnimateAnyMesh** has been accepted by [ICCV2025](https://iccv.thecvf.com/)!
 We will release the code and the DyMesh Dataset mentioned in the paper asap.
 Please stay tuned for updates！